maelys-mcardle/snowflake/docs/snowflake/README.md

 ```

 Anything that follows the last `;;` is treated as a comment and ignored.
 These comments
 may not be displayed in an interpreter.
+Empty lines are ignored.